tymyrddin/purple/source/docs/purple/what-it-leaves-behind.md

 training gap, and a missing decision-right each need a different repair, and treating one as another closes nothing.
 And a short priority, because a list with everything on it has nothing on it.

 The exchange runs both ways.
-The obvious direction is attacker to defender: every command, path, and connection handed over, so a rule can be built from the technique just seen and a procedure updated for the pattern it missed.
+One direction is obvious, attacker to defender: every command, path, and connection handed over, so a rule can be built from the technique just seen and a procedure updated for the pattern it missed.
 The quieter direction runs back: a defender who knows where the visibility is thin, or where a new tool has just landed, can ask for that path to be tested next, which surfaces the wins worth